clap-rs/clap/README.md

 Here's whats new in 2.31.2:

 * **Fish Completions:**  fixes a bug that only allowed a single completion in in Fish Shell
-* **AllowExternalSubcommands**: fixes a bug where external subcommands would be blocked by a similarly named subcomand
+* **AllowExternalSubcommands**: fixes a bug where external subcommands would be blocked by a similarly named subcommand
 * Fixes some typos in the `README.md`

 Here's whats new in 2.31.1: